 Features & Benefits of Diabetic Socks

-- Diabetic socks typically fit looser than compression socks.
+- Diabetic socks typically fit looser and are more breathable than compression socks.

 - Diabetic socks are designed to protect against moisture, pressure, and injuries such as blisters and sores.

 - Diabetic socks often feature padding at the toes and heel to help prevent tears and friction burns.

 - Diabetic socks conform to the shape of your foot, helping protect against heat and cold, which often go unnoticed due to reduced sensitivity in the nerves of the feet.

 - Diabetic socks are often seamless, non-elastic, and moisture-wicking to help prevent bacterial and fungal growth.